 A creep loss of 9.6% is predicted with this equation compared to 11.1% predicted using Eq.
 6.1.
-This difference is only apparent when actual material properties and construction schedules are known.
-Such accuracy is not generally possible in the design stage.

-Overall, it is the authors' opinion that the AASHTO procedure for calculating the total prestress loss provided the most accurate results for the instrumented beams.
-This procedure most accurately represented the influence of various loading stages in the equation for creep loss when this project was active in 1984-6, AASHTO did not include an equation for estimating the relaxation loss for low-relaxation strand.
-AASHTO did adopt such an equation in the 1985 Interim published in 1986.
-Equation 6.3A which is part of the PCI procedure was adopted for use in this project.
+Overall, it is the author's opinion that the AASHTO procedure for calculating the total prestress loss provided the most accurate results for the instrumented beams.
+Thisprocedure most accurately represented the influence of various loading stages in the equation for creep loss.
+Currently this procedure does not include an equation for estimating the relaxation loss for low-relaxation strand.
+AASHTO should adopt such an equation in the near future.
+Equation 6.3 which is part of the PCI procedure could be adopted as was done in this project.
 The relaxation loss (ksi) for grade 270, low-relaxation strand initially tensioned to 0.75 times the guaranteed ultimate tensile stress is where SH, $\rm CR{\rm C}$, and ES are the losses due to shrinkage, creep, and elastic shortening, respectively.
-The generally similar AASHTO Equation 9-10A adopted in the 1985 Interim is

-$$CR_s = 5000 - 0.04(SH + CR_c + ES)$$ (6.3A)
+$$CR_S = 5000 - 0.04(SH + CR_C + ES)$$ (6.3)